Irvinehimself/Irvines-Firejail-Extras/UpdateScheduler/README.md

 ### Hu-AlarmClockCntrl
 This is the control unit from which you can either `sleep` or turn `off` alarms.
-Noting that this is meant to be run either from *keybindings* or a *panel launcher*, it takes an *Action* parameter ie `Hu-AlarmClockCntrl "sleep"` or `Hu-AlarmClockCntrl "sleep"`.
+Noting that this is meant to be run either from *keybindings* or a *panel launcher*, it takes an *Action* parameter ie `Hu-AlarmClockCntrl "sleep"` or `Hu-AlarmClockCntrl "off"`.
 The default is *off*

 The `hard-coded` parameters `snooze` and `repeat` can be adjusted by editing the shell.
 1. `snooze` governs the interval between `notify-send` *pop-ups* reminding you the alarm is sleeping